-1.2 The Teleological Approach: If a theorist who accepts a constraint against φ -ing holds that the permissibility of φ -ing depends on what the agent could achieve by φ -ing and how that compares to what they could achieve instead by refraining from φ -ing, then they're a teleologist.
-Thus, teleologists include everyone from so-called "threshold deontologists" to those act-consequentialists who endorse constraints.
-Nevertheless, I find the idea of accommodating constraints within a consequentialist framework particularly attractive.
+1.2 The Teleological Approach: If a theorist who accepts a constraint against φ -ing holds that the permissibility of φ -ing depends on what the agent could achieve by φ -ing and how that compares to what they could achieve only by refraining from φ -ing, then they're a teleologist.
+Thus, teleologists include everyone from so-called "threshold deontologists" to those actconsequentialists who endorse constraints.12 Nevertheless, I find the idea of accommodating constraints within a consequentialist framework particularly attractive.
 So, in what remains, I'll first develop such a theory and then argue that it is more plausible than any side-constraint theory.
-Here, I'll take no stand on non-consequentialist theories that employ the teleological approach to accommodating constraints.
+But I won't take a stand here on the relative plausibility of non-consequentialist theories that employ the teleological approach.

-The idea that we can accommodate constraints within a consequentialist framework originates with consequentializers such as Sen (1982), Smith (2009), and Portmore (2011).
-As they see it, act-consequentialism (hereafter, simply 'consequentialism') tells us, first, what our ends should be and, second, how we should act to suitably achieve them.
+The idea that we can accommodate constraints within a consequentialist framework originates with consequentializers such as Sen (1982), Smith (2009), and Portmore (2011).13 As they see it, act-consequentialism (hereafter, simply 'consequentialism') tells us, first, what our ends should be and, second, how we should act to suitably achieve them.
 Thus, on consequentialism, what our ends should be is explanatorily prior to how we should act, which is what makes it teleological.
 And, so, we can't easily figure out what we should do without first

 12 I put this in scare quotes, because, unlike many philosophers, I don't see deontology as being incompatible with act-consequentialism.
-A theory is deontological if and only if it is a constraint-accepting theory that holds that constraints are ultimately grounded in our duty to respect people's capacity for rational, autonomous decision making.
+A theory is deontological if and only if it is a constraint-accepting theory that holds that constraints are ultimately grounded in our duty to respect people's capacity for rational, autonomous decision-making.
 And a theory is act-consequentialist if and only if it holds that the deontic statuses of actions depend on an evaluative ranking of their outcomes (or prospects).
 And, as we'll see below, a version of act-consequentialism-viz., Kantsequentialism-is both deontological and act-consequentialist-at least, on these definitions.